Build a 3rd party integration with Mixpanel

 QA your code

-For integrations sending events to Mixpanel, our Live View report can be a great way to test if everything is working as expected.
+For integrations sending events to Mixpanel, our Events report (previously Live View report) is a great way to test if everything is working as expected.

 Document your integration